alamkanak/Vuepress-Portfolio-Theme/README.md

 2. At the top of the file, you can see all of the color options that you can modify.
 Edit them according to your need.

 ## Deploy to github pages
+There are 2 ways to deploy

+### Option 1: Github actions
+1. Open `.github/workflows/deploy.yml`.
+2. Edit the target repository where your portfolio will be hosted:
+    ```yml
+    destination-github-username: <YOUR TARGET USERNAME>
+    destination-repository-name: <YOUR TARGET REPO NAME>
+    user-name: <YOUR COMMIT USERNAME>
+    target-branch: <YOUR TARGET BRANCH>
+    ```
+3. Open your repo current repo where this current project is hosted.
+4. Go to Settings > Secrets and variables > Actions > New repository secret.
+5. Add your github [personal access token](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) in a variable called `PORTFOLIO_REPOSITORY_PERSONAL_ACCESS_TOKEN`.
+6. From now on, When you make a new commit, github should automatically deploy into the target repo.

+### Option 2: Manually
 1. Open `deploy.sh`.
 2. Replace all references of `https://github.com/alamkanak/alamkanak.github.io.git` with your repo URL where you want to deploy.
 3. Replace all references of `alam` with your local machine user name.